AlessiaMicieli26/SpokeLizard_TAP/README.md

 2. **Configuration**: Adjust configuration files (`logstash.conf`, `spark-config`, etc.) as per your environment setup and requirements.

-3. **Deploy**: Deploy and configure Logstash, Kafka, Spark, Elasticsearch, and Kibana in your environment.
+3. **Deploy**: Deploy and configure Logstash, Kafka, Spark(spark setting is not present because git did not make me load the folder), Elasticsearch, and Kibana in your environment.

 4. **Run Pipeline**: Start the pipeline components in the specified order to begin streaming and analyzing data from the "SpokeLizard" web application.